I don't want to market and sell, I just want people to buy!

-Generating leads in a consulting firm can be quite the puzzle
+Generating leads in a consulting firm can be challenging

-A challenge that, at times, can seem insurmountable - certainly within a quick enough and affordable timeframe.
+A challenge that can seem insurmountable - certainly within a quick enough and affordable timeframe.

 If you always do what you've always done, you'll always get what you've always got!

-Before we get into the specifics of digital marketing, let's examine the 4 most common lead generation challenges in a B2B consulting firm:
+You can learn more about our approach to marketing a professional services firm in our blog article here.
+But before we get into the specifics of a marketing strategy and tactics, let's examine the 5 most common lead generation challenges in a B2B consulting firm:

 01 Over-Reliance on repeat business

 Your existing clients are hugely important.
 And, of course, the opportunities for further projects and revenue from existing clients is far higher than with new clients.

 However, as important as existing clients are, it's nigh on impossible to grow a consulting business with existing clients alone.
 Even worse, relying solely on repeat business could in fact be the path to a slow and gradual decline.

 There’s often a double-whammy too!